 Without consistent upkeep, it gets harder and harder to maintain your lawn.
 Because of landscape upkeep, many people lean on slower-growing plants, like trees, for easier lawn maintenance.
 While trees may seem easy to care for in the beginning, they take a lot of specialized knowledge to maintain and can become dangerous if not properly trimmed and maintained.

-Coconut Grove is known for its lush, tropical landscape, and trees.
-But because of the upkeep and time, many homeowners in this area look for affordable tree trimming in Coconut Grove and the surrounding areas of South Miami and Pinecrest.
+Many associate Coconut Grove with a lush, tropical landscape, and trees.
+However, because of the upkeep and time, many homeowners in this area look for affordable tree trimming in Coconut Grove and the surrounding areas of South Miami and Pinecrest.
 Here at Frank’s Lawn Service, our expert team of arborists is ready and willing to help at a great price.

 Our team knows exactly how to get your tree to its best health and the ideal shape for your landscaping theme and the utility of your home.